vnorik/foursquareApi/README.md

 npm run build
 ```

-index.html would be available under build foldar.
+index.html would be available under the build folder.

 For the dev purposes watch script is in place by running